 Giving Tuesday is Almost Here!

 Giving Tuesday is a flurry of activity for your organization every year.
 You’ve probably already started planning out your strategy, or maybe you haven’t and that’s why you’re reading this!
 It’s a fun 24 hours that’s a great source of donations.
-Giving Tuesday is one of the top trending social topics, with a record $274 million dollars raised in 2017.
+Giving Tuesday is one of the top trending social topics, with a $380 million dollars raised in 2018.
 Leverage the power of social media by solidifying a social strategy, even a month away!
 You still have time, and we’re here to help you get started with some great examples from Giving Tuesdays past that our clients put together.

 Before we get started, it’s important to note that Giving Tuesday provides a useful toolkit for all organizations to use on their website.
 Include their logo in the images you use on social.
 Branding your content with Giving Tuesday’s logos shows your involvement while promoting your mission.